Giles Hovenden

 Captain Giles Hovenden (Note: Alternate spellings of his surname are Ovington, Ovenden and Hovendon.) was an Anglo-Irish light horseman who served in Ireland c.
 1532.
 Hovenden had come to Ireland from the Parish of Ulcomb in Kent, England.
 He was head of the Hovenden family and for his military service received estates in Queen's County.
 He also developed business contacts with leading Irish figures such as Conn O'Neill.
 He exercised guardianship over Hugh O'Neill, the second son of the assassinated Matthew O'Neill, 1st Baron Dungannon.
 Hugh eventually rose to become the Earl of Tyrone, the most powerful Gaelic lord in Ireland, best remembered for leading Tyrone's Rebellion and the later Flight of the Earls.
 Tyrone remained close to the Hovendens, employing three of Giles' sons as officers in the forces that the Crown allowed him to maintain.

 Giles Ovington (Hovenden) of Levidstown and later Tankardstown Castle.

 The leasehold of the old Cistercian monastery and its estates were also granted to Giles Hovenden, in June 1551 by King Edward VI.
 He was Midleton's ‘missing Tudor-era landlord’.
 What is interesting is that this grant of the leasehold to Giles Hovenden is simply unknown in Midleton.
-The reason is that this fiant was misfiled during the reign of Elizabeth I – some things NEVER change in the Irish civil service!
-Giles counted as being "New English" in contrast to the two traditional groups of inhabitants the Gaelic Irish and the Old English.
+The reason is that this fiant was misfiled during the reign of Elizabeth I. Giles counted as being "New English" in contrast to the two traditional groups of inhabitants the Gaelic Irish and the Old English.
 However, unlike the majority of his fellow incomers Hovenden was a Roman Catholic rather than a Protestant.
 This tradition carried on through the family, and led to some of his descendants fighting for the Catholic Irish Confederates and James II's Irish Army during the seventeenth century.